Gastall History, Family Crest & Coats of Arms

 Exploring the origins of the name in ancient Britain led to the year 1182 when Ralph Wastel held lands in Bury St Edmunds in Suffolk.
 Soon thereafter the family branched north to Westmorland where they acquired Wastell-head.
 Ralph and Richard Wastel were listed the Hundredorum Rolls of 1273.

-Important Dates for the Gastall family
+Early History of the Gastall family

 This web page shows only a small excerpt of our Gastall research.
 Another 124 words (9 lines of text) covering the years 1455, 1487, 1406, 1410, 1406, 1410, 1460, 1515, 1632, 1592, 1632, 1623, 1599 and 1602 are included under the topic Early Gastall History in all our PDF Extended History products and printed products wherever possible.

 Spelling variations of this family name include: Wastell, Wastall, Wassell, Washtell, Wassall, Gastell, Westell, Wastoile, Westoile, Waistell, Wassell, Wessel, Wessell and many more.

 Early Notables of the Gastall family (pre 1700)

 Distinguished members of the family include Robert Wastell ( fl.
 1406-1410) from Totnes, Devon, an English politician, Member of the Parliament for Totnes in 1406 and 1410; and John Wastell (1460-1515), English Gothic architect responsible for Manchester Cathedral, parts of King's College Chapel, Cambridge, the crossing tower (Bell Harry Tower) of Canterbury Cathedral, and the fan vaulted section of Peterborough Cathedral.